 Key Features

-- AI-Powered Call Transcription and Sentiment Analysis: Automatically transcribes calls and detects customer sentiment, emotion shifts, and escalation cues throughout the conversation.
+- AI-Powered Call Transcription and Sentiment Analysis: Automatically transcribes calls and detects customer sentiment, emotion shifts, and escalation cues throughout the conversation

-- 100% Conversation Monitoring: Analyzes every call instead of random samples, giving QA teams complete visibility into agent performance and customer experience.
+- 100% Conversation Monitoring: Analyzes every call instead of random samples, giving QA teams complete visibility into agent performance

-- Churn Risk and Revenue Signal Detection: Flags conversations where customers express switching intent, dissatisfaction patterns, or upsell opportunities.
+- Churn Risk and Revenue Signal Detection: Flags conversations where customers express switching intent, dissatisfaction patterns, or upsell opportunities

-- Compliance Monitoring and Risk Alerts: Detects regulatory compliance gaps in real time, particularly valuable for BFSI and healthcare contact centers.
+- Compliance Monitoring and Risk Alerts: Detects regulatory compliance gaps in real time, particularly valuable for BFSI and healthcare contact centers

 Convin Pros

-- Analyzes every call instead of random samples
+- Analyzes every call instead of random samples - full visibility, not extrapolation

-- Real-time guidance improves resolution and conversion rates
+- Real-time guidance improves resolution and conversion rates for support teams

 - Strong compliance monitoring for regulated industries